hdrhbbu1/sourcegraph.github.io/privacy/index.md

 **USER DATA**

-Sourcegraph&#39;s collection, storage, and use of User Data, and our responsibilities with respect to such User Data, are set forth in our <a href="terms">Terms of Service</a> and are not covered by this Privacy Policy.
+Sourcegraph&#39;s collection, storage, and use of User Data, and our responsibilities with respect to such User Data, are set forth in our <a href="/terms">Terms of Service</a> and are not covered by this Privacy Policy.

 **CHILDREN&#39;S PRIVACY**